CCIE Data Center

 The two parts to the eight-hour lab exam are to be taken in sequence during the day of the exam starting with Part 1, followed by Part 2 are:

-Part 2: Configuration & Troubleshooting module (seven hours)
+Part 2: Configuration & Troubleshooting module (seven hours) hands-on

 Fees & Schedule

 |Delivery Mode||Course Duration||Fees|